-John also advises clients on various corporate, limited liability company and partnership agreements, as well as other business structures and planning.
-John's practice also includes 1031 like-kind exchanges, tax planning and wealth preservation strategies.
+John also advises clients on various corporate, limited liability company and partnership agreements, as well as creative and practical tax planning and asset preservation strategies, including 1031 like-kind exchanges and Opportunity Zone incentives.

 - CALI awards in Contracts, Construction Law, Debtor-Creditor Law, Legal Analysis, Research and Writing I, Professional Responsibility, Income Taxation, and Taxation: Partnership.

 - 2013 recipient of the Medal of Excellence from the American Bankruptcy Institute

 - Represents family office real estate client with all aspects of real estate planning, financing and transaction execution.

 - Represents real estate investors and developers in the acquisition, financing, leasing, development and sale of various real estate assets.

 - Represented investor group with purchase of bank notes secured by distressed real estate.